fieldtrip/website/template/atlas.md

 ## The Yeo Atlases

 The Yeo Atlases are designed to study intrinsic functional connectivity.
 Each hemisphere is subdivided into either 7 or 17 functionally coupled regions across the cerebral cortex.
 More information can be found [here](https://surfer.nmr.mgh.harvard.edu/fswiki/CorticalParcellation_Yeo2011).
-The atlases originate from Yeo2011_7Networks_MNI152_FreeSurferConformed1mm.nii.gz and Yeo2011_17Networks_MNI152_FreeSurferConformed1mm.nii.gz and have been aligned to the Colin27 brain (single_subj_T1_1mm).
+The atlases included with FieldTrip were created by transforming Yeo2011_7Networks_MNI152_FreeSurferConformed1mm.nii.gz and Yeo2011_17Networks_MNI152_FreeSurferConformed1mm.nii.gz into standardized space (single_subj_T1_1mm) using volume-based anatomical registration approaches.

 The atlases are described in the publication below